Beijing Pop Festival

 The 2006 festival featured Sebastian Bach, Placebo, Supergrass and the launch of a Burton snowboarding stage.
 There were 4 stages and over 80 acts played to 20,000 people.

 Among the notable artists featured in the 2007 festival were Nine Inch Nails, Marky Ramone, New York Dolls, Public Enemy, Cui Jian, Brain Failure, Ra:IN and Wan Xiaoli.
 Cui Jian's performance made headlines because it was his first major outdoor concert in over a decade.
-30,000 people attended making the Beijing Pop Festival one of the largest music events in Asia.
+30,000 people attended.